AusTrakka/austrakka-docs/docs/Reference/roles-and-permissions.md

 ## Organisation roles

-[Organisations](/Web-Interface/Organisations/orgs-overview.md) in the Trakka platform represent an institution or group which may own data, and may manage their own users.
+[Organisations](/Web-Interface/Organisations/orgs-overview.md) in the Trakka platform represent an institution or group which may submit and manage data, and manage their own users.
 An organisation may be, for instance, a public health laboratory.

-A user may have multiple roles in an organisation.
+A user can have multiple roles in an organisation.

 In some cases, an organisation may approve roles for a user external to the organisation.
-This may be done, for instance, in order to allow specific users from another jurisdiction to contribute sequence data or sample metadata to the organisation, when one jurisdiction is carrying out sequencing of cases belonging to a different jurisdiction.
+This might be done, for instance, in order to allow specific users from another jurisdiction to contribute sequence data or sample metadata to the organisation, when one jurisdiction is carrying out sequencing of cases belonging to a different jurisdiction.